Is your lawn covered in worm casts?

 Apply Iron Sulphate to Make the Soil More Acidic

 Worms don’t really like acidic soil so applying a dose of Iron Sulphate every 8-10 weeks will keep the soil on the acidic side.
+You can do this by applying lawn sand in the spring or liquid Iron Sulphate in the Autumn.

 This, in turn, will force the worms to go deeper or find other areas of the garden where the soil is more palatable.
 It’ll also give the grass a boost of green colour as well as kill any moss that’s present.